What is Entrepreneurship?

 At LMU we are dedicated to instilling the entrepreneurial spirit in all our students, whether they are pursuing a startup or planning to join a large organization.
 All we ask is that they change the world for the better!

-LMU has been teaching entrepreneurship with an emphasis on ethics and social responsibility since 1972.
-In fact, we were one of the first schools in the U.S. to offer an Entrepreneurship program.
+LMU was one of the first universities in the U.S. to offer an Entrepreneurship program when we started to offer courses in 1972.
 We are also considered one of the best – having been ranked among the top programs in the nation by such publications as The Princeton Review, Entrepreneur, Bloomberg Businessweek, U.S. News & World Report, and Inc. magazine.
+We are proud of our track record of developing successful entrepreneurs who are ethical and socially responsible and make a positive impact on the world.

 What do Entrepreneurship majors do?

-We are proud of our world-famous Fred Kiesner Center for Entrepreneurship, which provides students with the workplace and guidance to prepare their businesses for the real world.
-We also host the Hilton Distinguished Entrepreneur Lecture Series, Dinner with a Winner, and Wall of Honor Awards, all of which allow students to learn from and make connections with successful entrepreneurs.
+LMU’s co-curricular program provided by our world-famous Fred Kiesner Center for Entrepreneurship provides students with the resources and guidance to prepare themselves and their businesses for the real world.
+The Center hosts a number of experiential learning opportunities, including the Hilton Distinguished Entrepreneur Lecture Series, Dinner with a Winner, New Idea Pitch Competition, POWER Summit for Women Entrepreneurs, Startup Weekend, and Wall of Honor Awards, all of which allow students to develop as powerful entrepreneurs and professionals.

 We are fortunate to be located in the center of one of the most vibrant entrepreneurship communities in the world, Silicon Beach.
-This new mecca for tech and innovation has served our students well - offering an abundance of internship and job opportunities.
+This new mecca for tech and innovation has served our students well - offering an abundance of connections, internships and job opportunities.

 Is this major right for you?